bcbg-bio/bcbg-bio.github.io/_pages/openings.md

 ## Staff positions

 ### Postdoctoral researchers
 We are always interested in talking to talented potential postdoctoral researchers.
-Exceptional candidates may be considered for a fellow position within the [Center for Computational Biomedicine] (https://www.med.upenn.edu/ccb/).
+Exceptional candidates may be considered for a fellow position within the [Center for Computational Biomedicine](https://www.med.upenn.edu/ccb/).
 To apply, please send a cover letter summarizing your accomplishments, skillset and interest in our group; your CV and one representative manuscript to brielin@upenn.edu.

 {::comment}